Police release preliminary information on I-57 backup near Leverett

-Illinois State police said preliminary information is that around 8:25 a.m., just north of the Leverett Road, one southbound vehicle was following another, failed to slow down, and hit it in the rear, causing both those vehicles to go off into the median.
+Illinois State Police said preliminary information is that around 8:25 a.m., just north of the Leverett Road, one southbound vehicle was following another, failed to slow down and rear-ended the other, causing both vehicles to go off into the median.

 As they left the roadway, the vehicle that rear-ended the other one also hit the rear of a semitrailer, causing it to overturn and block both northbound lanes.